RRoggia/git-workflow/README.md

 * If server is down, no one is able to collaborate.
 * Damages to the server, (and without proper backup) might result to data loss

+The image below depicts a centralized version control system.
 ![Centralized version control system](https://git-scm.com/book/en/v2/images/centralized.png)

 #### Example: ABAP Repository